bjhammack/intracranial-hemorrhage-detection/README.md

 # Identifying Intracranial Hemorrhaging in CT Scan Images
-(Note: for a more detailed write-up of each step, please comprehensive_report.pdf found in the home directory of this repository.)
+(Note: for a more detailed write-up of the entire process, please read `comprehensive_report.pdf` found in the home directory of this repository.)

 Brain hemorrhaging can be one of the most dangerous situations a person faces.
 If not identified and treated quickly, it can put your life in serious danger and potentially cause long lasting damage.
 Identifying hemorrhages in CT scans quickly and accurately is often the deciding factor between which of these situations come to fruition.